jimmywarting/wemo-client/README.md

 #### Event: attributeList (name, value, prevalue, timestamp)

 Attribute of a device has changed.
-This seems to apply to Wemo Maker only for now.
+This applies to Wemo Maker, Wemo Humidifier, and Wemo Heater (may not be exhaustive).

 * **String** *name* Name of the attribute, e.g. `Switch`
 * **String** *value* Current value